ravi9/bench-scripts/AWS/README.md

 Each script run takes the following actions:

-1. Detects which version of TensorFlow is present and clones the official TensorFlow benchmarks repo which are compatible.
+1. Parses the arguments `-n` for setting the networks and `-i` for setting either training or inference.
-2. Parses the arguments `-n` for setting the networks and `-i` for setting either training or inference.
+2. Detects which version of TensorFlow is present and clones the compatible branch of the [official TensorFlow benchmarks repo](https://github.com/tensorflow/benchmarks).
 3. Installs default tensorflow.
 4. Runs `tf_cnn_benchmarks.py` in the default environment.
 5. Activates the Intel optimized tensorflow virtualenv and runs `tf_cnn_benchmarks.py` in the Intel Optimized environment.